LuisMiguelMedina/Knowledge-on-credit/Luis Medina/1st-Block/ElicitationMethods.md

 ### In designing the sampling strategy, we strove to reflect the diversity of our user base, but <mark>we also learned that segmentation must go hand in hand with protecting the privacy of participants</mark>.
 Maintaining anonymity and avoiding the misuse of personal data became a need in our research [2].

 ## References

 #### 1. Korobkin, R. "What Motivates People: Not the Endowment Effect."
 Law and Economics Research Paper Series.
-Available at: https://scholarship.law.bu.edu/faculty_scholarship/781/
+[Online].
+Available: https://scholarship.law.bu.edu/faculty_scholarship/781/.
+[Accessed: March 31, 2024].

 #### 2. Federal Bureau of Investigation.
 "Elicitation Techniques."
 FBI.gov.
-Available at: https://www.fbi.gov/file-repository/elicitation-brochure.pdf/view
+[Online].
+Available: https://www.fbi.gov/file-repository/elicitation-brochure.pdf/view.
+[Accessed: March 31, 2024].

 #### 3. SoftKraft.
 "8 Powerful Requirements Elicitation Techniques."
-Available at: https://www.softkraft.co/requirements-elicitation/
+[Online].
+Available: https://www.softkraft.co/requirements-elicitation/.
+[Accessed: March 31, 2024].